Chart Color Schemes

 Housing

-Coorparoo features a more urban dwelling mix with significant apartment living, with above-average rates of outright home ownership
+Coorparoo features a more urban dwelling mix with significant apartment living

-In Coorparoo, as per the latest Census, 40.6% of dwellings were houses while 59.4% were other types such as semi-detached homes and apartments.
-In contrast, Brisbane metropolitan area had no houses or other dwellings according to the same data source.
-Home ownership in Coorparoo stood at 22.3%, with mortgaged properties at 31.8% and rented ones at 45.9%.
-The median monthly mortgage repayment was $2,047, aligning with Brisbane's metro average, while median weekly rent was $380 compared to the city-wide figure of $0.
-Nationally, Coorparoo's mortgage repayments exceeded the Australian average of $1,863, and rents surpassed the national figure of $375.
+As per the latest Census evaluation in Coorparoo, 40.6% of dwellings were houses while 59.4% consisted of other types such as semi-detached homes, apartments and 'other' dwellings.
+Home ownership stood at 22.3%, with mortgaged properties making up 31.8% and rented dwellings accounting for 45.9%.
+The median monthly mortgage repayment in the area was $2,047, while the median weekly rent was recorded as $380.
+Nationally, Coorparoo's mortgage repayments were higher than the Australian average of $1,863, and rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing